vinitlee/Apothecary-Diaries-Analysis/Episodes/S02E31 - The Shrine of Choosing.md

 		- [[Maomao]] thinks it's off limits to women
 			- It's not
 			- [[Mother Royal]] was a woman
-			- But also [[Empress Dowager]] apparently also went through the shrine?
+			- But also [[Empr Dow Anshi]] apparently also went through the shrine?
 				- I wonder if this is a mistranslation of [[The Empress]]
 - [[Shrine of Choosing]], [[Emperor]]'s attempt
 	- [[Emperor]] is mostly just guessing, like choosing the green door because he chose the blue door last time